dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 How good is the error correction?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 tl; dr?
-It's pretty good but not better than current methods.
-When we
+It's pretty good but still worse than current methods.
+When
-compare to Quake results on an E. coli data set (target
+we compare to Quake results on an E. coli data set (target
 `compare-ecoli.txt
 <https://github.com/ctb/2015-khmer-wok1-ec/blob/master/compare-ecoli.txt>`__
 in `the Makefile